zynksoftware/Zynk-Workflow/_docs/Welcome-Section/Features-and-Benefits.md

  * Workflow Templates provide access to common pre-defined business processes that you can then use as the basis to build your own Workflows.
  * Powerful Templating based on Razor to allow you to create personalised Emails, Letters and other Documents.
  * Scripting based on Razor to allow you to take even more control of your Workflows.
- * Debugger to let you run your Workflow one step at a time.
  * Scheduler to allow you to run Workflows at any time of day or night
  * Variables Support for use in Templates or Tasks - Supports Global, Workflow, Task and Context variables
  * Windows Compatibiilty with Vista, Windows 7, Windows Server 2008 and later